vboyev-MSFT/defender-docs/defender-endpoint/linux-whatsnew.md

 This new release is build over October 2023 release (101.23082.0009) with addition of following changes.
 There's no change for other customers and upgrading is optional.

 Fix for immutable mode of auditd when supplementary subsystem is ebpf:  In ebpf mode all mdatp audit rules should be cleaned after switching to ebpf and rebooting.
-After reboot, mdatp audit rules were not cleaned due to which it was resulting in hang of the server.
-The fix cleans these rules, user should not see any mdatp rules loaded on reboot
+After reboot, mdatp audit rules weren't cleaned due to which it was resulting in hang of the server.
+The fix cleans these rules, user shouldn't see any mdatp rules loaded on reboot

 Fix for MDE not starting up on RHEL 6.